15 — The Overnight Forge

 The first overnight sprint was about breadth — get everything working, land features fast, merge clean.
 This one had a different mandate: make it feel like Diablo.
 Not just the drops.
 The whole texture of the economy between drops.

-Diablo’s crafting systems are brilliant because they each answer a different player need.
+Diablo’s crafting systems each answer a different player need.
 The Horadric Cube is for the tinkerer.
 The Enchantress is for the optimizer.
 Caldesann’s Despair is for the endgame grinder who wants deterministic progress.
-The economy between drops felt incomplete.
-You dropped gear, you equipped it, you moved on.
-There was nowhere for shards to go except the merchant.
+Ancient Ember’s economy between drops felt incomplete — gear dropped, you equipped it, you moved on.
+Shards had nowhere to go but the merchant.

 That needed to change.